LambdaHack/LambdaHack/README.md

 The engine comes with a sample code for a little dungeon crawler, called LambdaHack and described in PLAYING.md.
 The engine and the example game are bundled together in a single [Hackage] [3] package.
-You are welcome to create your own game by modifying the sample game and the engine code, but please consider eventually splitting your changes into a separate Hackage package that depends on the upstream library, to help us exchange ideas and share improvements to the common code.
+You are welcome to create your own games by modifying the sample game and the engine code, but please consider eventually splitting your changes into a separate Hackage package that depends on the upstream library, to help us exchange ideas and share improvements to the common code.